 MARTINSVILLE, N.J., June 21, 2016 (GLOBE NEWSWIRE) — The idea definitely has its merits: Move abroad to a beautiful place and live for a fraction of what it would cost to retire in the United States, especially in light of increasing life expectancies and costs of living.
 Mexico, Costa Rica, Panama, Spain, and Thailand are all popular retirement destinations for Americans not only because of their temperate climates, but also for their marginal costs when compared to the United States.

 Experts cite the Internet as a major catalyst for this trend, allowing folks considering the move to do more research and connect with expats who have already made the decision to spend their golden years in a foreign country.
-With that said, Ken Schapiro of Condor Capital Management still preaches the importance of actually taking an extended trip to the location in question to accurately assess whether it can be a viable option.
+With that said, Ken Schapiro of Condor Capital Wealth Management still preaches the importance of actually taking an extended trip to the location in question to accurately assess whether it can be a viable option.
 That being said, more and more Americans are electing to ultimately move out of the country.

 But before you decide to settle in San José, Costa Rica instead of San Jose, California, Schapiro suggests focusing on the following areas when deciding whether or not it is in your best interest to retire abroad.

 Obviously, some places abroad might not enjoy the level of safety that you have become accustomed to in the United States.
 As retirement should be a time of relaxation with little added stress, the last thing you want to do is relocate to an area laden with crime and danger.

 The U.S. Department of State also publishes safety information, so be sure to use this resource when beginning your assessment of the best place to move to.
 In general, be aware of the country’s political and socioeconomic conditions, as you should put off to moving to any potentially volatile areas.
 In the end, while no area can be completely crime-proof, the best course of action in regards to safety might just be reaching out to another American living in the specific area that you are considering a move to.